-Figure 3.
+Figure 5.
 Simulation model for adaptation layer testing

-The detailed dynamics of traffic demand of traffic classes, presented in Table 1 and used during a simulation process, are given in the thesis [16].
-The traffic generators are configured so that the average network load is 80%.
+The detailed dynamics of traffic demand of traffic classes for both scenarios, used during a simulation process, are given in the thesis [16].
+In the first scenario the traffic generators are configured so that the average network load is 80%.
 The network capacity is 2 Gbps.
 The peak load of the network is about 2.5 Gbps.
 The initial values for those traffic classes, in the case that average network load is 80% of the network capacity, are given in Table 1 below.

-TABLE I. INITIAL VALUES OF TRAFFIC SOURCES
+TABLE I. INITIAL VALUES OF TRAFFIC SOURCES FOR 1ST SCENARIO

-Traffic class Initial BW kbps Minimal BW kbps Maxima l BW kbps BW incr. ΔBi Proportion al-priority coefficient δi EF 8,270 5,990 14,000 125 $1.2 \frac{B{ij}}{\sum B{ij}}$ AF1 465,110 319,760 700,000 10,000 $\frac{B{ij}}{\sum B{ij}}$ AF2 586,390 403,140 800,000 22,000 $0.9 \frac{B{ij}}{\sum B{ij}}$ AF3 5,690 3,850 14,000 200 $0.9 \frac{B{ij}}{\sum B{ij}}$ BE 431,310 286,528 700,000 6,000 $0.8 \frac{B{ij}}{\sum B{ij}}$
+Traffic class Initial BW kbps Minimal BW kbps Maxima I BW kbps BW incr.
+ABi Proportion al-priority coefficient δi EF 8,270 5,990 14,000 125 $1.2 \frac{B{ij}}{\sum B{ij}}$ AF1 465,110 319,760 700,000 10,000 $rac{B{ij}}{\sum B{ij}}$ AF2 586,390 403,140 800,000 22,000 $0.9 \frac{B{ij}}{\sum B{ij}}$ AF3 5,690 3,850 14,000 200 $0.9 \frac{B{ij}}{\sum B{ij}}$ BE 431,310 286,528 700,000 6,000 $0.8 \frac{B{ij}}{\sum B{ij}}$

 During the simulation process we observe a distribution of requested bandwidth per each traffic class Bi and distribution of allocated bandwidth per each traffic class Gi in the same time window.
-We perform those observations in the adaptation mode of network architecture and in nonadaptation mode of the same network architecture in order to validate the accurate of the adaptation layer processes and to evaluate improvement in resource utilization as well as in QoS satisfaction of the requests of any traffic class.
+We perform those observations in the adaptation mode of network architecture and in non-adaptation mode of the same network architecture in order to validate the accurate of the adaptation layer processes and to evaluate improvement in resource utilization as well as in QoS satisfaction of the requests of any traffic class.

 We also observe values and distribution of fairness index (J) in both modes of network operation and values and distribution of ratio of the allocated resources to the requested bandwidth per each traffic class, in order to evaluate improvement of fairness in adaptation mode of network operation compared to the non-adaptation mode of operation.
-To justify the results of simulation process we repeated the simulation and the same measurements and observations in the case that the average network load is 100% of the network capacity.
 During the simulation process we take measures every 10 seconds and average those measurement values in time window of one minute, using those average values to calculate parameters which are needed for adaptation process of our adaptation algorithm.

-By means of Figures 4 to 6 below, as a part of simulation results, we will show the outcomes of proposed adaptation algorithm, as well as of the extension of the OPNET structure.
+By means of Figures 6 to 8 below, as a part of simulation results, we will show the outcomes of proposed adaptation algorithm, as well as of the extension of the OPNET structure.
 The whole scope of simulation results, from which we proof our entire concept, can be seen in [16].

-From the Fig. 4 we can see that allocated bandwidth G for EF traffic class pretty well follows the required bandwidth B. This confirms that the adaptation layer functions properly and accurately.
-We can see the same results for other traffic classes and for average load of 100%.
+From the Fig. 6, we can see that allocated bandwidth G for EF traffic class pretty well follows the required bandwidth B. This confirms that the adaptation layer functions properly and accurately.
+We can see the same results for other traffic classes and for average load of 80%.